All 16 dogs bound for the UK are with the homes by end of June 2017.

 Breed: Jindo Mix

 Information: Lady was named after her rescuer Lady Moo.
-She informed me about the meat farm near her and the butcher was about to se;; 17 dogs to the slaughter house nearby.
+She informed me about the meat farm near her and the butcher was about to sell 17 dogs to the slaughter house nearby.
 We decided to go ahead and rescue the dogs.
 She gave birth at the age of 8 months and had 4 puppies.
 All her puppies are adopted by the homes in US.
-Jeanette, the Norwegian dog trainer found her a home in Norway.
-She is getting ready to fly to Norway.

 Age: 10 months